yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 In this context, you can use all the async functions supported by Yazi, and it operates concurrently with the main thread, ensuring that the main thread is not blocked.

-You can also obtain a small amount of app data from the sync context by calling a "sync function" (will supported in the next target, v0.2.1):
+You can also obtain a small amount of app data from the sync context by calling a "sync function" (will be supported in the next target, v0.2.1):

 ```lua
 -- ~/.config/yazi/plugins/my-async-plugin.yazi/init.lua